 This Starbucks green tea frappuccino is divine.
 I admit, I love my Starbucks runs.
 Yet, I’m mostly about the plain, boring coffee and the food (case in point, cream cheese-stuffed bagel bites).

-The plain, boring coffee part is primarily about the pricey, sugar-filled drinks disguised as happiness in a plastic cup.
 The green tea frappuccino alone is filled with vanilla syrup, classic syrup, and the signature Starbucks frappuccino syrup.
 Egads!
 So much syrup on top of syrup on top of syrup for all your dollars, you might forget green tea is actually really, really good for you.

 This homemade Starbucks green tea frappuccino is not sugar-free, but you can control the sugar you add.
 Or, replace the sugar with any of your preferred sweeteners, such as honey or agave syrup.
 And the whipped cream on top?
 That’s mostly decorative, right?
 You can omit that, too, of course.